Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 and using the Quit

-option in Activity Manager (not Force Quit
+option in Activity Manager (i.e. SIGTERM

 ) both result in the file being properly written.
-Shutting down y0 Mac goes through launchd
+Using Force Quit

-as well so it should be the same for that. [[=[=[==[[=[==[[==[=[
+and prevents writing.
+Shutting down y0 Mac goes through Launch Services as well so it should be the same for that. [[=[=[==[[=[==[[==[=[

 It doesn't actually generate signals the way Unixy systems do, but instead uses the TerminateProcess